Why Lifeline Rescue

 Q: How many people can you train in one CPR or First Aid session?

-Class sizes depend on the course type and room capacity, but typically we recommend groups of 9 to 18 participants.
-This range ensures everyone has sufficient hands-on practice to learn effectively.
-For larger organizations, we can schedule multiple sessions to train all members efficiently.
+Class sizes vary by course type and room capacity, but we typically recommend groups of 9 to 18 participants.
+This range ensures everyone has sufficient hands-on practice to develop the skills.
+For larger organizations, we can schedule multiple sessions to efficiently train all members.

-Q: Who should take a Stop the Bleed or bleeding control class?
+Q: Who should take a Stop the Bleed class?

 Q: How long does a Stop the Bleed class take?